 Midjourney removed substantial sections from its Terms of Service covering age requirements, content rights, DMCA policy, dispute resolution, payment and billing, and community guidelines.
 The removal of these section headers and their substantive content means users no longer have explicit written guidance on these critical areas within the primary terms document.
 This creates operational uncertainty about what terms now govern these areas: whether they were relocated to separate policies, consolidated elsewhere, or eliminated entirely cannot be determined from this change summary alone.
 The absence of explicit terms on dispute resolution, age verification, and content rights represents a material change in contractual transparency.

-View change record →Users whose generated assets are subject to a valid DMCA notice may have those assets removed and, if deemed repeat infringers, may have their accounts terminated; users can submit a counter-notification to contest removal, with a 10-14 business day restoration window if no court action is filed.
+View full change record →Users whose generated assets are subject to a valid DMCA notice may have those assets removed and, if deemed repeat infringers, may have their accounts terminated; users can submit a counter-notification to contest removal, with a 10-14 business day restoration window if no court action is filed.

 How other platforms handle this